Timthreetwelve/FreeSpace/FreeSpace/ReadMe.txt

 Introduction
 ============
 FreeSpace is a program that will list the amount of free space available on your disk drives that are in Ready status and match the drive types specified.
 The amount of free space will be written to a log file that you specify.

 Using FreeSpace
 ===============
 When FreeSpace is first run you will notice that the log file name has defaulted to FreeSpace.log on the desktop.
 Change the directory and filename to something that works for you.
 Below that on the left are drive types.
 Select each type that you wish to report on.
 To the right are options for how the log file is formatted.
 Select the number of decimal places, the format of the timestamp and if you want the timestamp surrounded by square brackets.

 The Log File menu contains an item to test the logging to check formatting, etc. There is also an entry to view the specified log file.

 Automating FreeSpace
 ====================
 The File menu has a selection to start the Window Task Scheduler.
 When setting up a task supply the full path to FreeSpace.exe and then specify /write as an argument.
 Doing so will cause FreeSpace to write the free space information to the log file and exit without showing the FreeSpace window.

 Notices and License
 ===================
 FreeSpace was written in C# by Tim Kennedy.

+FreeSpace uses the following icons & packages:

+Json.net v12.0.3 from Newtonsoft https://www.newtonsoft.com/json

 MIT License
-Copyright (c) 2020 Tim Kennedy
+Copyright (c) 2021 Tim Kennedy

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including